monsiaz/audit_sortlist/Issues/Performances/improve_css_optimization_ticket.md

-# CSS Optimization Opportunity for Sortlist
+# CSS optimization opportunity for Sortlist

 ## Context
 While analyzing the page https://www.sortlist.com/digital-marketing/united-states-us, we found that the CSS file 4a9a61b89f1c03a7.css could be significantly optimized for performance.

-## Technical Setup
+## Technical setup
 I tried using PurgeCSS to strip unused CSS from this file.
 It was a bit tricky due to the Node.js setup and how the styles are bundled via Next.js, but I managed to isolate the relevant styles used by the HTML for that page.

 Here’s the script used: